strangiato/blog-posts/deploy-helm-charts-with-argocd/README.md

 This option is ideal for getting maximum flexibility when developing a custom charts.
 The ability to create a simple chart without needing to package and store it in a Helm Repo allows for extremely rapid prototyping.

-If managing a chart with a more complex lifecycle, this pattern allows users to maintain different environments with different chart versions and promote changes through the environments in a similiar way that Images can be promoted to different environments.
+If managing a chart with a more complex lifecycle, this pattern allows users to maintain different environments with different chart versions and promote changes through the environments in a similar way that Images can be promoted to different environments.

 ## Argo Application Pointing at a Kustomize Overlay Rendering a Chart